Three Upcoming Unique Vermont Events

 Beijing 2022 has offered a regional concept intended to develop a winter sports market for more than 300 million people in northern China.
 The Games vision also aims to accelerate the development of the Beijing-Zhangjiakou Sport, Culture and Tourism Belt, offering a new impetus for China's economic growth and sustainable development in Beijing and Hebei Province, where the snow sports competitions would take place.

 Beijing has proposed a three-zone event venue plan that relies on six existing and six new competition venues.
 The three zones will be linked by high-speed rail.
 The venues for skiing and snowboarding are in an existing winter sports region, but have yet to be constructed.
 The Zhangjiakou Zone, approximately 160 kilometers (96 miles) from the Beijing Olympic Green, will house venues for Nordic combined, ski jumping, biathlon, cross country skiing, freestyle skiing and snowboarding.
-For a full story on an athlete's view of the site selection process click 2022 Winter Olympics.
+For a full story on aview of the site selection process for these Olympics click 2022 Winter Olympics.

 Responsible Down Standards